go2tom42/Plex-Playlist-Maker/README.md

 Get-AllPlexPlaylists.ps1 dumps all playlists for all users to seperate CSV files that can be shared with others (Use Set-PlexPlaylist.ps1 to install, DUH)

 Powershell 5.1 screws with titles that have non english characters, use Powershell 7

+Stole a lot from https://github.com/robinmalik/PSPlex to make this work